plumed/plumed2/user-doc/ISDB.md

 The following list contains descriptions of biases originally developed for the PLUMED-ISDB module.
 They can be used in combination with any other collective variable, function or bias also outside the ISDB module.

 @ISDB_BIAS@

+\page ISDBTutorial Tutorials

+The following are tutorials meant to learn how to use the different methods implemented in the ISDB module.

+@ISDB_TUTORIALS@